-Introduction

-School History and Mission
+Introduction School History and Mission

 Tuxedo Park School (TPS) is a small, independent Pre-K through Grade 9 school in Orange County, New York.
 We are a diverse community of educators and learners with strong traditions of engaged learning and thorough preparation for secondary public, independent, and boarding schools.
-Small class sizes, a low student-teacher ratio, and a nurturing atmosphere allow for differentiated instruction, meaningful conversations, and each child to be known, appreciated, and celebrated.
+Small class sizes, a low student-teacher ratio, and a nurturing atmosphere allow for differentiated instruction, meaningful conversations, and for each child to be known, appreciated, and celebrated.

-Over the past few months, a Reimagining TPS 2020 committee comprised of school administrators, staff, faculty, trustees, medical professionals, and parents has developed a reopening plan that is both comprehensive and in compliance with the New York State Education Department (NYSED) and the Department of Health (DOH), and in line with Centers for Disease Control and Prevention (CDC) recommendations.
+In the summer of 2020, a Reimagining TPS 2020 committee comprised of school administrators, staff, faculty, trustees, medical professionals, and parents developed a reopening plan that was both comprehensive, in compliance with the New York State Education Department (NYSED) and the Department of Health (DOH), and in line with Centers for Disease Control and Prevention (CDC) recommendations.
 The central focus of this plan is the physical, mental, and emotional health and safety of our students and faculty, along with the academic and developmental needs of each child.

-As a small independent school, TPS is in a unique position to provide a safe and effective learning environment for our students and our faculty.
-Intentionally small classes provide TPS the ability to restore in-person, socially-distanced, learning using larger indoor classroom spaces.
+As a small independent school, TPS was uniquely positioned to provide a safe and effective learning environment for our students and our faculty.
+Intentionally small classes provided TPS the ability to restore in-person, socially distanced learning using larger indoor classroom spaces.
 In addition, our park-like campus lends itself to the creation of multiple outdoor classrooms.
-Should we need to pivot to remote learning, faculty are ready to seamlessly proceed to consistent, comprehensive academics, using both synchronous (facilitated live by a teacher) and asynchronous (independent) instruction.
+When the need to pivot to remote learning became necessary, faculty were ready to seamlessly proceed to consistent, comprehensive academics, using synchronous (facilitated live by a teacher) and asynchronous (independent) instruction.

-Whether in-person or online, students, faculty, and staff care for each other and the community, while living the school's creed, "Be Kind.
+Whether in-person or online, students, faculty, and staff cared for each other and the community while living the school's creed, "Be Kind.
 Be Fair.
 Be Responsible."
-Tuxedo Park School will communicate this reopening plan in its entirety to our parents via email and our Fall 2020 Reopening site.